 EPIC Ski Pass

 If you're going to clip on some skis, you might as well get the most bang for your buck.
-Earlier in the year Vail Resorts (owners of Whistler Blackcomb) announced a historic pricing reset, reducing the cost of their pass products by 20 per cent in an effort to make the mountains more accessible.
-Depending on the ticket you purchase, you can get access to incredible discounts and world-class resorts.
+With a pass from Vail Resorts (owners of Whistler Blackcomb) you can get access to incredible discounts and world-class resorts.
 If you tend to buy a lift pass, we strongly encourage you to think about purchasing an Epic Day Pass which offers up to 65 per saving off of one-day lift ticket window prices.
-The last day to purchase this season's pass is December 5th, 2021.
-Check the website for the latest deals, like the Cyber Sale which ends on November 30, 2021.

 Whistler B.C., Where to eat and drink